datanav/docs/tutorial-getting-started-collect.rst

 Create systems
 ^^^^^^^^^^^^^^

-First, we will start by adding a new system for the CRM connection.
+First, we will start by adding a new system for the HubSpot connection.

 Follow the below steps in order to add the CRM provider as a system in Sesam: